About Wetmore

 Jail & Inmate Records

-The Custer County Jail, located in Westcliffe, is the primary detention facility for individuals arrested within the county.
-The booking process involves fingerprinting, photographing, and recording personal information of the detainees.
-Inmate lookup services are available through the Sheriff's Office, allowing the public to find information about current inmates.
-Visitation rules are specific to the facility, typically requiring appointments and adherence to a strict schedule.
-The bond and bail process follows Colorado state guidelines, allowing for cash or surety bonds depending on the charges.
+The Custer County Jail in Westcliffe is the primary detention facility for anyone arrested in the area.
+When someone is booked, they go through fingerprinting, photographing, and the recording of personal information.
+Visitation follows facility-specific rules, typically requiring appointments and adherence to a strict schedule.
+Bond and bail procedures align with Colorado state guidelines, permitting either cash or surety bonds depending on the nature of the charges.

 Criminal Records

 Custer County's criminal records system includes documentation of felonies, misdemeanors, traffic violations, and a sex offender registry.
-The Sheriff's Office is the primary custodian of these records, while the Colorado Bureau of Investigation provides statewide background checks that include Custer County data.
-Residents can request background checks through the Bureau's online portal, which provides comprehensive criminal history information.
+Residents can request background checks through the Bureau's online portal, which provides criminal history information.
 The sex offender registry is maintained by the Sheriff's Office and is accessible to the public for safety and awareness.

 Economy & Demographics

 Wetmore's economy is primarily driven by agriculture and small local businesses.
 The town's proximity to the Wet Mountains and its scenic landscapes make it a popular destination for outdoor enthusiasts, contributing to a thriving tourism industry.
-Major employers in the area include farms, ranches, and the businesses that cater to the needs of both residents and visitors.
-The Custer County Economic Development Corporation works to support the growth and diversification of the local economy, ensuring the continued prosperity of the Wetmore community.
+Major employers in the area include farms, ranches, and the businesses that cater to the needs of both People.
+The Custer County Economic Development Corporation works to support the growth and diversification of the local economy, making sure of the continued prosperity of the Wetmore community.

 Elections & Voter Records